tinydeltas/nelhusseini.github.io/about/index.md

 ## Beirut, Lebanon
 <img src="https://nelhusseini.github.io/images/american-university-beirut-aub_929.jpg" alt="American University of Beirut" width="500" />

-For my undergraduate studies, I attended the American University of Beirut in my hometown of Beirut, Lebanon.
-Agricultural Engineering program.
+For my undergraduate studies, I attended the American University of Beirut (AUB) in my hometown of Beirut, Lebanon.
+At AUB, I was a part of the Agricultural Engineering program, which sends third year students to the AREC campus Bekaa valley, giving students ample land to put theory to practice.
+I ran an aquaponics experiment, and my love for aquaculture was born.
+The experiment failed miserably.
+Still, I loved aquaculture and wanted to learn more.

 ## Auburn, Alabama
 <img src="https://nelhusseini.github.io/images/fishier.png.jpeg" alt="Auburn Fisheries Station" width="500" />